Mohammadkhf/mohammadkhf.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Supply Curves in Electricity Markets: A Framework For Dynamic Modeling and Monte Carlo Forecasting"
 collection: publications
 category: manuscripts
+excerpt: 'This paper was a part of my MSc thesis'
 permalink: /publication/IEEE
 date: 2022-9-22
 venue: 'IEEE Transactions on Power Systems'